-Vacation leave shall accrue at the close of each month, in accordance with the maximum allowed, and may not exceed 240 working hours for a carryover at the end of the fiscal year.
+Vacation leave shall accrue at the close of each month, in accordance with the maximum allowed, and may not exceed 320 working hours for a carryover at the end of the fiscal year.

-To request vacation leave, the employee must get advance approval from his/her administrative supervisor, and it shall be scheduled as to cause a minimum disruption of the school program.
+To request vacation leave, the employee must get advance approval from his/her administrative supervisor.
+Vacation leave shall be scheduled in the workplace to permit minimum disruption of the operation of the school system.
 Vacation leave shall not be granted until the employee has rendered at least six (6) months of acceptable service in the district.
+Vacation leave will not be approved for more than one (1) year's earned vacation days at one (1) time without prior approval of the Board as per Board Policy.